Z-test: For maximum likelihood estimation of a parameter

 can be used as a Z-test statistic.

 When using a Z-test for maximum likelihood estimates, it is important to be aware that the normal approximation may be poor if the sample size is not sufficiently large.
 Although there is no simple, universal rule stating how large the sample size must be to use a Z-test, simulation can give a good idea as to whether a Z-test is appropriate in a given situation.

 Z-tests are employed whenever it can be argued that a test statistic follows a normal distribution under the null hypothesis of interest.
 Many non-parametric test statistics, such as U statistics, are approximately normal for large enough sample sizes, and hence are often performed as Z-tests.

+Comparing the proportions of two binomials

+The Z-test for comparing two proportions is a statistical method used to evaluate whether the proportion of a certain characteristic differs significantly between two independent samples.
+This test leverages the property that the sample proportions (which is the average of observations coming from a Bernoulli distribution) are asymptotically normal under the Central Limit Theorem, enabling the construction of a Z-test.

+The z-statistic for comparing two proportions is computed using: